kimberleehowley/stripe-billing-workshop/README.md

-# Developer Workshop - Stripe Billing creating subsciptions
+# Stripe Billing Workshop creating subsciptions

 This workshop is designed to get developers started on Stripe Billing.
 During the workshop, we’ll build a sample web application, create a flat-rate subscription, and setup payment details for recurring billing.